JaninaWibker/tm_vm/readme.md

 usage: ruby src/main.rb <optional flags> <input file>

 flags:
-  -o, --output     Specify the output format (tex, svg, png, gif, pdf, react, default: svg) -t, --template   Specify the file that should be used as a template for the output -e, --expand     Expand aliases
+  -o, --output     Specify the output format (tex, svg, png, gif, pdf, react, custom, default: svg) -t, --template   Specify the file that should be used as a template for the output -e, --expand     Expand aliases
   -E, --no-expand  Don't expand aliases